Email FacebookTwitterMenu burgerClose thin

 Generally, an insurance broker will specialize in offering one type of insurance, such as health, auto or life insurance.
 Because many people get their health insurance through their job and buy their auto insurance directly through a company, the type of insurance broker you are most likely to work with in planning your financial future is a life insurance broker.

-A broker will offer you a number of options, and you’ll get to pick the one that you think makes the most sense.
+A broker will offer you several options, and you’ll get to pick the one that you think makes the most sense.
 A broker will generally make a commission from the company based on the type of insurance he or she sells you, so know that there is an inherent conflict of interest.
 An insurance broker generally makes more money from selling more expensive insurance products.

 How to Find a Broker